-Samsung’s next Chromebook Plus might be the most versatile yet
+Samsung’s Chromebook Plus and Pro might be the most versatile yet

-Samsung is planning to unleash a new Chromebook model, which offers a 2-in-1 laptop experience, plus full access to the Android apps via the Google Play store.
+Samsung has just unleashed a new duo of Chromebook models, which offer a 2-in-1 laptop experience, plus full access to Android apps via the Google Play store.

-According to an accidentally-posted Best Buy listing (via Engadget) the Chromebook Plus will feature touch capabilities aided by the inclusion of an S-Pen like stylus.

-The listing appears to show the rumoured Samsung Chromebook Pro which was first leaked back in October.

-Judging by the pictures featured in the leaked listing, it’ll have a reversible hinge similar to the Lenovo Yoga range that enables it to be used more like a tablet.
+After an earlier leak, Samsung made the duo of tablets official at its CES 2017 press conference.
+They both have a reversible hinge similar to the Lenovo Yoga range that enables it to be used more like a tablet.

 Related: Asus Chromebook C201 review

+Both the Plus and the Pro have the same sleek design, but the Pro is powered by an Intel M CPU while the Plus runs on a slower ARM chip.
-It also appears there’ll be a USB charging slot, as well as a volume rocker on the right hand side of the device.

-Other images show a 3.5mm headphone jack and an what could be an SD card slot.
+It also appears there’ll be a USB-C charging slot, as well as a volume rocker on the right hand side of the device.
+Other images show a 3.5mm headphone jack and what could be an SD card slot.

-The touchscreen is likely geared towards the recent addition of Android apps to Chrome OS.
+The touchscreen is geared towards the recent addition of Android apps to Chrome OS, and Samsung is touting this as the perfect device to run Android apps on.

+Other specs include a quad-HD screen and digitiser pen for sketching and note taking.

-This could help to offset the offset the falling sales of Android tablets without compromising the popular Chromebook series at all.
+This could help offset the falling sales of Android tablets without compromising the popular Chromebook series at all.

-It would also give Google a shot at competing with the iPad Pro and Microsoft Surface style form factors.

-We may here more about this model at Samsung’s CES press conference with kicks off at 2pm local time in Las Vegas.
-That’s 5pm ET and 10pm GMT.
+Hopefully we'll get our hands-on this lovely looking machine later in the week.
+Prices and release dates are yet to be announced.

 Tablets vs Laptops